-Prior to joining the GSMA in 2017, Pierantonio worked at the European Parliament, where he followed the workstream of the IMCO and AFET Committees.
-He began his career as an articled-clerk in an Italian law firm and then moved to Brussels to intern for Rohde Public Policy, a public affairs consultancy firm.
+Prior to joining the GSMA in 2017, Pierantonio worked at the European Parliament for an Italian MEP, where he followed the activities of IMCO and AFET Committees.
+He began his career as policy analyst at Rohde Public Policy, a public affairs consultancy firm.

 Pierantonio holds a Masters of European Affairs from the Catholic University of Paris and a LLM from the University of Bologna, during which he had an exchange program with the Université Paris II Panthéon-Assas.
 Pierantonio speaks Italian, English, French and is currently learning Spanish.

-FREQ focuses on radio spectrum issues including the future use of the “Digital Dividend” and the newly proposed Radio Spectrum Policy Programme.
-The group has an EU focus but also contributes to the work of the Conference of European Post and Telecommunications Authorities (CEPT), in particular the ECC Project Team 1 (PT1).
+FREQ focuses on radio spectrum issues including EU spectrum roadmaps and policy, awards and authorisations as well as spectrum management.
+The group has an EU focus but also contributes to the work of the Conference of European Post and Telecommunications Authorities (CEPT).

 HEALTH focuses on the responsible management of health, safety and environmental issues relating to mobile telecommunications.
 It tracks, monitors and helps inform public policy debate in these areas, acting in close collaboration with GSMA’s Health Policy Subgroup and EMF Expert Panel.